Crystal Pite: Return to British Columbia and Kidd Pivot

 In Lost Action, another work created for Kidd Pivot, Pite explored the theme of the disappearance of dance.
 The piece showcased a violent scene that left a man dead and then replayed this several times, each with variations.
 Lost Action had a simplistic costume design and a few props in order to enhance the performance.
-Most of the piece's budget was used to bring the cast of four men and three woman to Vancouver to create the choreography.
+Most of the piece's budget was used to bring the cast of four men and three women to Vancouver to create the choreography.
 The dancing consisted of "fractured movement...exaggerated to make a dance of broken rhythms and twisted limbs."
 The piece blended classical contemporary and hip hop movements with immense control from the dancers.
 In 2011, the National Film Board of Canada recorded a section of this piece and released it as Lost Action: Trace.
 Her next work for Kidd Pivot was called Uncollected Work (2003) which Pite herself labelled "seminal Kidd Pivot".

 While creating for Kidd Pivot, Pite was also commissioned to choreograph pieces for other companies in Canada and around the world.
 In 2006 Pite returned to Ballet BC to create Arietta.
 The title of the piece shares the same name as the second movement in Beethoven's Piano Sonata No. 32, which is also the music that the choreography is danced to.
 The dance departed from Pite's usual style of using props and text and focused abstract movement by the eight performers.

 Pite choreographed a solo on Louise Lecavalier called Lone Epic in 2006.
 Lecavalier acted as a conductor of an orchestra while the stage was littered with music stands.
 As she danced she turned the music stands to reveal messages, including "What is she really thinking?" and "What do you really want, really, really, really?"
 Lecavalier then knocked over music stands with her dramatic movement.
 As the choreographer, Pite was commended for developing a dramatic story that depicts the physical breakdown of a conductor.